Julian22222/PRACTICE/CICD/README.md

     runs-on: ubuntu-latest             //<--runs ubuntu latest version on virtual GitHub server
     steps:                             //<--we have 2 steps underneath
       - name: Checkout code           //<-- the name can have any name, description for this action
-        uses: actions/checkout@v4      //<-- will copy our code to GitHub server
+        uses: actions/checkout@v4      //<-- will copy our code to GitHub server, give access to our code for GitHub virtual server

       - name: Run Super-Linter
         uses: github/super-linter@v4